The hair growth cycle is perhaps one of the most overlooked cycles of our bodies.

 • Scalp infections: hair follicles can become damaged and unable to produce new hair

-• Illness: certain diseases, including autoimmune conditions, can limit the hair growth cycle.
+• Illness: certain diseases, including autoimmune conditions, can limit hair growth.

 disruption of the hair growth cycle can lead to hair loss